Does your partner call you names and lash out in childish ways?

 Still not sure what to do about the name-calling in your relationship?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.
 Talking to someone is a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to an experienced relationship expert rather than a friend or family member.
+Speak to an experienced relationship expert about it.
 Why?
 Because they are trained to help people in situations like yours.
-They can listen to you and offer tailored advice to help you approach the name-calling in a constructive way that deals with the underlying issues.
+They can listen to you and offer tailored advice to help you rid your relationship of the name-calling and foster healthy and respectful communication.

 While you can try to work through this situation yourself or as a couple, it may be a bigger issue than self-help can fix.
 And if it is affecting your relationship and mental well-being, it is a significant thing that needs to be resolved.